About Us

 Vacancies on committees can happen at any time, so if you are interested, we recommend filling out the MARSP Committee Member Application to let us know of your interest.
 Appointments are made by the MARSP President, and initial applications will be reviewed annually.

-MARSP Regions
+MARSP Regions and Regional Directors

-The state of Michigan is geographically divided into six regions: Central, Eastern, Metro, North Central, Northern, and Southwestern.
+Michigan is geographically divided into six regions: Central, Eastern, Metro, North Central, Northern, and Southwestern.
 Chapters in each region are provided leadership from elected Regional Director Representatives.
 MARSP Regional Directors help streamline information between chapters and the state office.
 Regional Directors are also responsible for monitoring their chapters and providing leadership and assistance.

 Central